celestiaorg/.github/pull_request_template.md

 -->

 - [ ] New and updated code has appropriate documentation
-- [ ] New and update code has new and/or updated testing
+- [ ] New and updated code has new and/or updated testing
 - [ ] PR is linked to appropriate project
 - [ ] CI is passing
 - [ ] Reviewers have been properly assigned